tobeva/tobeva.com/content/about/philip/_index.md

 preventable waste in our industry is the time and money spent writing software that simply should never have been written.

-I mostly work remotely from my home in Winchester, Virginia, but I love to discussing things on chat or video, so I'll be very available and visible on your project, if that is desired.
+I work remotely from my home in Winchester, Virginia, but I love to discussing things on chat or video, so I'll be very available and visible on your project, if that is desired.